google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/installation-prerequisites.md

 ---
-title: "Pre-Installation of Prerequisites"
+title: "Before you begin"
-linkTitle: "Installation of Prerequisites"
+linkTitle: "Before you begin"
 date: 2021-12-08T11:12:59+01:00
 weight: 1
 description: >
-  Prerequisites needed prior to setup of a hugo site with Docsy theme (as hugo module).
+  Prerequisites for building a site with Docsy as a Hugo Module.
 ---

-## Prerequisites and installation
+This page describes the prerequisites for building a site that uses Docsy as a Hugo Module.

-### Install Hugo
+## Install Hugo

 You need a [recent **extended** version](https://github.com/gohugoio/hugo/releases) (we recommend version 0.73.0 or later) of [Hugo](https://gohugo.io/) to do local builds and previews of sites (like this one) that use Docsy.
 If you install from the release page, make sure to get the `extended` Hugo version, which supports [SCSS](https://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html); you may need to scroll down the list of releases to see it.

 For comprehensive Hugo documentation, see [gohugo.io](https://gohugo.io/).

-#### Linux
+### On Linux

 Be careful using `sudo apt-get install hugo`, as it [doesn't get you the `extended` version for all Debian/Ubuntu versions](https://gohugo.io/getting-started/installing/#debian-and-ubuntu), and may not be up-to-date with the most recent Hugo version.